 The Board will provide a brief summary of MTBE's properties, the Agency's proposal, and the Board's rationale behind its decision.
-The Board will also provide a summary of the amendments regarding sampling procedures for certain existing drinking water supply wells and discuss economic reasonableness.
-For a more detailed discussion of the proposed amendments, please refer to the Board's first-notice opinion and order in this matter.
+The Board will also provide a summary of the amendments regarding sampling procedures for certain existing drinking water supply wells.

+For a more detailed discussion of the amendments, please refer to the Board's first-notice and second-notice opinions and orders in this matter.